theQuert/Knowledge-Updating-System/progress.md

             - Extract section names except "See also", "References" (Done)
             - Extract and count the numbers of paragraphs under each section (Done)
             - Align the "Section name" + "Number of paragraphs" (Done)
-        - Add summaries back to full-content with section name `summary` (Running)
+        - Add summaries back to full-content with section name `summary` (Running-3)
     - The counts of paragraphs from each section is based on counting only "Contents", no summaries involved.
-But, total #paragraphs from sections equals to total #paragraphs of contents with summary included. index0
+But, total #paragraphs from sections equals to total #paragraphs of contents with summary included. index0 (Running-2)
     - If the contents include <li>, the "non_update_all_paragraph" counts, but our program doesn"t count.
-(Running)
+(Running-1)
 - Re-labeling the sentences.